Ex-baseball star gets home detention in insider trading case

 SANTA ANA, Calif. — Former Major League baseball player Doug DeCinces has been sentenced to eight months of home detention and ordered to pay a $10,000 fine for his role in an insider-trading scheme.

-DeCinces, a former third baseman for the California Angels and Baltimore Orioles, was convicted in 2017 of insider trading for a stock buy that earned him over $1 million.
+DeCinces, a former third baseman for the California Angels and Baltimore Orioles, was convicted in 2017 of insider trading for a stock buy that earned him more than $1 million.

 The Orange County Register reports the judge on Monday sentenced the 68-year-old to one day in jail.
 Since DeCinces has credit for time served, he will not spend more time behind bars.

-DeCinces, who long denied the charges, agreed to testify against another defendant, James Mazzo, in exchange for a shorter sentence.
+DeCinces, who long denied the charges against him, agreed to testify against another defendant, James Mazzo, in exchange for a shorter sentence.

 Mazzo’s two trials ended with mistrials when jurors deadlocked.
 Prosecutors dropped the case against Mazzo in December.